Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 D.B.
 Root & Company's portfolios are made up of a mix of low-cost securities, cash, bonds and stocks.

 Commonwealth Advisory Group, Ltd. has a low account minimum: You'll need just $50,000 in assets to become a client of this fee-only firm.
 Commonwealth’s clients include both individuals and high-net-worth individuals.
 More specifically, the firm serves entrepreneurs, executives and pro athletes.

 The firm’s staff of just six advisors includes one certified financial planner (CFP) and one chartered retirement planning counselor (CRPC).

 Commonwealth Advisory Group, Ltd. has been providing investment advisory services since 1993.
 The firm is principally owned by Robert Lohman, who serves as the firm's president, CEO and CCO.

 Commonwealth says that its services are designed to address clients' unique situations and goals.
 It lays out its clients' paths toward their goals in what it calls Longevity Blueprints.
-The firm offers portfolio management services, business consulting and financial planning services, including tax planning, retirement planning and estate planning.
-Notably, Commonwealth claims it "nearly all" of its clients use its financial planning services.
+The firm offers portfolio management, business consulting and financial planning services; the latter includes tax planning, retirement planning and estate planning.
+Notably, Commonwealth claims that "nearly all" of its clients use its financial planning services.

 Commonwealth Advisory Group, Ltd. Investing

-Notably, the firm does not prioritize tax efficiency in its portfolios.
-It advises its clients to consult with a tax professional regarding their investments, as it says its strategies and investments may have "unique and significant tax implications."
+Clients seeking tax efficiency in their portfolios are advised by the firms to consult with a tax professional regarding their investments, as it says its strategies and investments may have "unique and significant tax implications."